scaleoutsean/awesome-solidfire/README.md

     - SolidFire SRA for VMware SRM
     - Some of the backup offerings mentioned above provide functionality similar to VMware SRM

-#### Longhorny - a SolidFire replication management tool (OSS)

-- [Longhorny](https://github.com/scaleoutsean/longhorny) is a permissively licensed script for CLI-based replication management.
-It supports only 1-to-1 cluster and volume relationships.
-It may be used to pair/unpair clusters, pair/unpair volumes, change direction of replication, and more.
-Language: Python 3.
-There's a short [demo](https://rumble.com/v513r8w-project-longhorny.html) (5m11s) if you want to see the main features

 #### Trident CSI with `solidfire-san` back-end

 - Whatever non-standard stuff you want to do, having a mapping of Kubernetes-to-Trident-to-SolidFire could be nice to have!
 There's a script in the scripts folder, and a post about that [here](https://scaleoutsean.github.io/2024/06/01/pvc-volume-relationships-in-solidfire-trident-part-1.html)